sdobreff/advanced-analytics/readme.txt

 - Build-in fully functional Cron manager
 - Build-in fully functional Transients manager
 - Build-in badge that shows you current environment type
+- Option to randomize the name of the error log file (security)

 == Installation ==